glynnbird/secretsanta/README.md

 ```

 i.e. you supply a list people on the command-line and the script will produce a list of whose present is destinted for whom, without paper and guaranteeing
-then a sender can't receive his/her own present.
+that a sender can't receive his/her own present.

 ## Installation